tpoisot/ms_abc_networks/ms/ms.md

 with probability $\epsilon(\lambda, k, c)$, which allows interactions---that are gained through speciation---to be lost either at a fixed rate $\lambda$ or as a function of the incipient species' degree $k$.
-The $c$ parameter modulates this relationship further by influencing whether high degree of an ancestor increases, or decreases, the probability of the incipient species losing interactions. {>>Something about the following two sentences feels weird here; as above, I couldn't come up with a better place to put them except potentially at or near the end of the following paragraph.<<}
-Comparing model-generated networks with different parameters reveals key macro-evolutionary drivers of network structure.
-For example, if the evolutionary dynamics of interactions are critical for the evolutionary dynamics of communities, we expect that the values of any speciation-related parameters will be less important than those of interaction-related one(s).
+The $c$ parameter modulates this relationship further by influencing whether high degree of an ancestor increases, or decreases, the probability of the incipient species losing interactions.
+Interpretation of this model is straightforward: if the evolutionary dynamics of interactions are critical for the evolutionary dynamics of communities, we expect that the values of any speciation-related parameters will be less important than those of interaction-related one(s).